Harikrishna-AL/embryo_nerf/README.md

 # Nano NeRF
-A nano implementation of NeRFs.
+A nano implementation of NeRFs especially to reconstruct embryos.